secure-software-engineering/DroidBench/README.md

 * 10 apps for inter-component communication in combination with reflections were provided by the **Malviya National Institute of Technology, Jaipur (INDIA)**.
 * 12 apps for emulator detection were provided by the **Malviya National Institute of Technology, Jaipur (INDIA)** under DeITy Project funded from Government of India.
 * 8 apps for inter-app data flow tracking were provided by the **Malviya National Institute of Technology, Jaipur (INDIA)** under DeITy Project funded from Government of India.
+* 15 apps for dynamic code loading, reflective method calls, self-modifying code, and unreachable code  were provided by the Wayne State University.